-This is the sixteenth year of CBRC being operational in Pakke Tiger Reserve, Arunachal Pradesh.
-The project has directly contributed to conservation of Asiatic black bears in the landscape by ensuring almost all the orphaned black bear cubs admitted to the centre are returned back to the wild where they serve the maximum conservation benefit.
+This is the seventeenth year of CBRC being operational in Pakke Tiger Reserve, Arunachal Pradesh since its establishment in 2004.
+The project has directly contributed to conservation of Asiatic black bears in the landscape by contributing to the rehabilitation and release of almost all the orphaned black bear cubs admitted to the centre.

-The four of the five bears at the centre under lifetime care were brought as young 6 to 11-monthold bear cubs with the objective of rehabilitating them back to the wild.
+The three of the four bears at the centre under lifetime care were brought as young 6 to 11month-old bear cubs with the objective of rehabilitating them back to the wild.
 When the bear rehabilitation protocol was modified in 2004 and a new methodology was instituted, these bears were not considered young enough to be subjected to this revised method.
 As a result, they have ended up in lifetime care at CBRC.
-The fifth bear was a bear that had to be captured and put under lifetime care as it was often raiding the store and the kitchen of the forest campus.
+The fourth bear was a bear that had to be captured and put under lifetime care as it was often raiding the store and the kitchen of the forest campus.

-The centre veterinarian also assists the Forest Department in providing veterinary care to some of the rescued animals.
-Most of the rescued wildlife species are released within a week and individuals requiring long-term care and non-releasable are moved to a lifetime care centres like zoos.
-Bear cubs undergoing rehabilitation at the release site are managed by a set of keepers supervised by a biologist.
+The bear cubs undergoing rehabilitation at the release site are managed by a set of keepers supervised by a biologist.
 While cubs are hand-raised with a suitable milk formula for up to 5 months of age, adults under lifetime care are fed on concentrate mix supplemented with fruits, vegetables and tubers collected from the forest.
 The concentrate mixture comprises a porridge of cereal and pulse cemented together with jaggery and broken eggs.
 Nutritional supplements are added whenever the need arises.

-The centre infrastructure is old and was built in 2004 to hold bears up to an age of 5-6 years.
-The bears now grown up and the cages now old and rusted.
-Weathering has also affected the foundation of the shelters and the main administrative office area.
-With the help of the Forest Department, a major renovation work of the shelter area (detailed under developmental works) was initiated and WTI with external funding support has also started rebuilding the administrative building.
+The infrastructure at the centre is old and was built in 2004: both the administrative office (field office) as well as the animal shelter.
+Weathering had affected the foundation of the shelters and the main administrative office area.
+With the support of the Arunachal Forest Department and other corporate donors, a major renovation work was initiated and completed in the reporting period (detailed under developmental works).